-**NOTE: For deduction amounts to appear as RESC amounts on the payment summary they must be a pre-tax or salary sacrifice deduction and have the RESC check box ticked (this box is ticked by default against the 'salary sacrifice' deduction).
+**NOTE: For deduction amounts to appear as RESC amounts on the income statement they must be a Pre-tax or salary sacrifice deduction and have the RESC check box ticked (this box is ticked by default against the 'salary sacrifice' deduction).

-If you want a pre-tax deduction to be recorded as a RESC payment on the payment summaries, you can either:
+If you want a pre-tax deduction to be recorded as a RESC payment on the income statements, you can either:

 Do this manually in each pay run...

 - From within a pay run, click on the employee you want to record the RESC payment for and click the "actions" button, select "make a deduction"

 - Select a deduction category.
 For it to be recorded as a RESC payment it must be a pre-tax deduction or salary sacrifice super.